Using embedding classes¶

 See also

-object has to be created that describes the correlated
+First a gf_struct object has to be created that describes the correlated

 subspace \(\mathcal{C}_i\).
 This object should be constructed in the same way